What Does a vCISO Actually Do? (And Why Your Business Might Be Missing One)

 2. Risk Management

-3. Policy Development & Implementation
+3. Policy Development and Implementation

-4. Incident Response
+4. Incident Response Leadership

 5. Compliance Oversight

-6. Training & Awareness
+6. Training and Awareness

-7. Continuous Monitoring & Threat Intelligence
+7. Continuous Monitoring and Threat Intelligence

-8. Board & Stakeholder Engagement
+8. Board and Stakeholder Reporting

 Why vCISOs Are Essential for SMBs and Healthcare Providers

-Actionable Steps: How to Engage a vCISO
+How to Engage a vCISO

 1. Assess Your Risks